-Even though the gaming industry has come a long way from those boxy 8-bit graphics, retro games are still popular.
+Even though the gaming industry has come a long way from those pixelated 8-bit graphics, retro games are still popular.
 If you ever wondered about creating your own pixel art or sprites for yourself then this would be a good place to start.
 Sure, you can create your own pixel-style art in Photoshop or use this $4 plugin to make things easier.
-But using this plugin still requires a significant amount of Photoshop experience to achieve the desired results, that’s why, I’ve made a list of best pixel art apps which would help you create 8bit style pixel art on Android, iOS, and the web.
+But using this plugin still requires a significant amount of Photoshop experience to achieve the desired results, that’s why, I’ve made a list of best pixel art apps that would help you create 8bit style pixel art on Android, iOS, and the web.
 Let’s begin.

 Best Pixel Art Apps

 Dotpict is a simple pixel art editor that lets you create 8bit style art from scratch.
 You get a square canvas with a customizable layout.
 The tools in the app include a brush tool, an eraser, a color picker, a bucket, and a complete color wheel.
 Just point the cursor to a pixel and tap the big button to fill it with color.
 You can directly save the project to your Photos app or share it within the app or to your social media.
 The app is free on the Play Store, the App Store, and has ads.

 Related: Best Drawing Games for Android

 Okay, you’ve created your first-pixel art and it looks great.
 Now, we’ll move a step ahead and animate the art.
 It works just like a stop motion app if you’ve ever used one.
 The 8bit canvas editor is the same as the previous app, with the same controls, brushes, and tools.
 The animation tab lets you duplicate the frame and make adjustments to create a moving image.
 You can set the delay time, add copy frames, and adjust the position of each frame.
 The most intuitive part about the animation tab is that you get a translucent image of the previous frame which makes it easier to make changes on the current frame.